akapila011/full-text-search/README.md

   In future we need a way to count the repeated text length vs what it would be only using number ids + the mapping table.
 We are using number to map id's/paths so seems it will always be smaller.
- - Handle spaces in Index/Load commands.
-Currently cannot work with spaces.
-Need to parse text based of everything after the command.
  - Use a logger (not sure if log file/just console).
  - use async/await.
 Especially in indexing as it will be very useful for handling multiple files indexing, hashing etc